You are here:

 FACA calls upon federal agencies to carefully consider the necessity of a new committee before establishing it.
 Under FACA a discretionary committee is terminated after two years unless the agency renews the committee's charter prior to the two year expiration date.
 Further, FACA requires agencies to terminate a committee once it has completed its function.

-The Office of Federal Advisory Committee Management and Outreach (OFACMO) provides efficient operation and oversight of the committees authorized under FACA.
+The Office of Diversity Advisory Committee Management and Outreach (ODACMO) provides efficient operation and oversight of the committees authorized under FACA.